harish-guda/harish-guda/README.md

 I am Harish Guda.
 I am an Assistant Professor with the Department of Supply Chain Management at Arizona State University.

-- :beetle: My research interests are broadly at the interface of Economics and Operations and Supply Chains.
+- :mortar_board: My research interests are broadly at the interface of Economics and Operations and Supply Chain Management.
 I address incentive and information issues in platforms/marketplaces, where a large number of agents interact.

-- :panda_face: I also teach courses in Supply Chain Analytics and Operations to full-time MBAs at ASU.
+- :school_satchel: I also teach courses in Supply Chain Analytics and Operations to full-time MBAs at ASU.

-- :monkey: I am a #rstats or `R` user, owing a lot to my prior experience with the Supply Chain Analytics group at Nordstrom.
+- :bar_chart: I am a #rstats or `R` user, owing a lot to my prior experience with the Supply Chain Analytics group at Nordstrom.

-- :bug: I am currently learning to better integrate `tidymodels` into my workflow, model incentive compatibility constraints for agents in a spatial marketplace and create content for a supply chain analytics course.
+- :books: I am currently learning to better integrate `tidymodels` into my workflow, model incentive compatibility constraints for agents in a spatial marketplace and create content for a supply chain analytics course.

-- :snail: I am looking for good case studies to teach operations planning and execution, and supply chain analytics.
+- :scroll: I am looking for good case studies to teach operations planning and execution, and supply chain analytics.

-- :penguin: Fun fact: I was once quoted by a local newspaper in a piece about a hoax threat.
+- :newspaper: Fun fact: I was once quoted by a local newspaper in a piece about a hoax threat.
 (Google it).

-- :dog: Pronouns: He/him.
+- :man: Pronouns: He/him.

-- :bird: See my [webpage](https://harishguda.me/about) for more details.
+- :mag: See my [webpage](https://harishguda.me/about) for more details.

-- :bike: I am passionate about making bike commutes mainstream (again).
+- :bicyclist: I am passionate about making bike commutes mainstream (again).

+- :santa: Life mantra: As the wise economists say,
+> Internalize your externalities